-The Mayor is the chief executive of the City and as provided by this charter, has charge of and is accountable for the executive branch of the City government.
-The Mayor shall serve a four (4) year term, commencing on the first business day-after January 1st (at 8:00 a.m.) following the election at 8 a.m. two weeks post certification of election by Oakland County.
-To be eligible for Mayor, a person must have been a resident of the City for one year immediately before the term commences:
+The Mayor is the chief executive of the City and, as provided by this eCharter, has charge of and is accountable for the executive branch of the City government.
+The Mayor shall serve a four (4) year term, commencing on the first business day at 8 a.m. two weeks post certification of election by Oakland County